NetSamurai/phpMongoDB/README.md

 mongosh mongodb://admin:password@mongodb:27017
 ```
 First command goes inside your docker container of `MongoDB`, the second one, from within that container, goes inside mongo itself.

+#### Disclaimer:
+This is not a production ready docker build for this stack, it's merely a scaffolding.